-In real life, Pandas are seen as one of the most placid mammals, however, in the digital world, one antivirus developer is trying to turn this reputation on its head: Panda Security wants to slash, maul, and claw malware using big data and artificial intelligence.
+Generally, pandas are seen as one of the calmest mammals, however, in the digital world, one antivirus developer is trying to turn this reputation on its head: Panda Security wants to slash, claw, and maul malware using big data and artificial intelligence.
 In contrast to the traditional cybersecurity approach, which is often reactive and defensive, Panda Security wants to go on the attack, taking the fight to malware and viruses.
-Our review below will show just how successful this 'panda offensive' is.
+Below, we'll let you know how successful this 'panda offensive' is.

 Pros and Cons

 Lots of features